jiiiwn/ONETA/README.md

 # Style Token & File Extension for each dataset
 We assigned a unique integer representing the style to each dataset.
-Refer to the following for the file extension used by each dataset.
+Refer to the [table](table.png) for the file extension used by each dataset.
 If you change any of the extensions, make sure to update the prefix_extract function in util.py accordingly.